Step by Step How to Build a STUDIO – My Experience

 Working on the roof.

-Windows Options when you build your She Shed
+Windows Options when you build your Studio

 Below you can see the windows are being placed into the spaces left for them in the walls.
 I should note that old windows are great but they take a little more work to install.
 These windows came from a house that had 10″ thick walls (I’m not kidding, you can see that in the photo above where I show you the windows before they’re installed) so it required cutting off some of that excess wood.